silvanfischbacher/fussballgott/docs/tutorial_tournament/tutorial_tournament.rst

       :header-rows: 1
       :delim: ;

+  If the tournament does not have groups, the column ``group`` can be omitted.

 3. Setup the knockout round with a file for each round.
 The file format for the first knockout round is as follows: